Menu

 Funeral Care Is Factored In

 AXA life insurance allows consumers to use life insurance to pay for one of two cremation funeral plans offered through Simple Choice Funerals and The Co-operative Funeralcare.
-Individuals aged 50 to 80 are guaranteed acceptance without answering medical questions.

 A fixed monthly premium is paid into an AXA life insurance policy through Sun Life Direct, and the benefit is paid to The Co-operative Funeralcare for funeral services.
-Monthly premiums do not increase, and the first premium is free.
-To keep the policy in effect, premiums must continue until the earlier of death or age 90.

-AXA provides the term and over 50 life coverage and cremation funeral plans consumers demand.
+AXA provides the term and over 50 life coverage and cremation funeral plans that consumers demand.
 The carrier Sun Life Direct offers the lowest premium for an over 50 life insurance plan.

 How does one find the best life insurance policy?